pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/55_async_command.md

       correlationId: 254d7d80-4530-431a-a0cc-c606e8faa406
 ```

-This will immediately remove the async task from the backend queue.
-Any subsequent call of `async.fetch` will result in a `404` (Not found).
+This will cancel the task run and switches the task state to `cancelled`.
+The next polling call of `async.poll` will return this the task with this status and finally removes the async task from the backend cache after a while.

 :::info
 Calling `async.cancel` several times for the same `correlationId` has no effect since only the first caller wins.
 Any subsequent such calls will simply be ignored (bot no error is thrown).